-Any applicant who has been accepted but subsequently fails to enroll, or who has been refused admission but wishes to enter in a subsequent year, must re-apply for admission and must meet all requirements in force at the time of the new application.
+Any applicant who has been accepted but subsequently fails to enroll, or who has been refused admission but wishes to enter in a subsequent year, must re-apply for admission and must meet all requirements at the time of the new application.
 It is essential for individuals that receive feedback to address the feedback in their secondary application and future evaluations by the committee will be based on how effectively they address their feedback.
 Both academic and non-academic updates for re-applicants are expected to be received by the admissions office in early January.
 The Admissions Committee expects all re-applicants to have improved their credentials significantly.

 Applicants interested in our Rural Medical Programs are encouraged to visit our Rural Programs webpage.

-The Rural application is now open.
-The deadline for completing the 2016 Rural Medical Programs application was March 20, 2016.
+The Rural application is now closed.
+The deadline for completing the 2017 Rural Medical Programs application was March 20, 2016.
 Applications for the RMP (Huntsville/Auburn) program and the RMSP (Tuscaloosa) program are now under review.
 Selected applicants will be contacted for interviews.
-The interview dates are scheduled for May 14, 2015 (RMP - Huntsville) and May 21, 2015 (RMSP - Tuscaloosa).
+The interview dates are scheduled for May 19 and 20, 2016 (RMP - Huntsville) and May 26, 2016 (RMSP - Tuscaloosa).

 - Huntsville/Auburn Rural Medicine Program: Interviews will be located in Huntsville on May 19 and in Birmingham on May 20